Arctican4Real/CDN_Appolo/README.md

 - Autoplay and Loop buttons

 ### Planned Features
-- Change to a more reliable music search API
+- Change to a more reliable music search API key
 - Create database and store more information about the Tracks
 - Implement Playlists
 - Implement Shuffle Play